Brief history of the Shires League, as of 2019

 In 2016, the rules regarding “Age Groups” changed and our current U17 players were renamed as U18.
 So at the start of the 2016-17 season, we began for the first time with age groups named U18, U16 and U14.
 We also for the first time introduced an U12 group, which effectively is for players of primary school age.

-In 2017 an U20 team was also added to the repertoire and although it was not represented in large numbers, sufficient interest has remained in order to run a league in 2018.
+In 2017 an U20 team was also added to the repertoire and although it was not represented in large numbers, sufficient interest has remained in order to run a league in 2018 and 2019.
 We now have teams at the age groups U12, u14, U16, U18 and U20, with finals in each of those age groups with the exception the U20.
-However, it is hoped that a final for the U20’s will also take place in 2019.

 During the entire history of the league so far, matches have remained the same, even with the introduction of “Rally Point” rules, which was adopted in 2006.
 Teams consist of 4 boys and 4 girls, playing a total of 20 matches, each match being the best of 3 games.
 The contest starts with 4 mixed doubles matches, followed by 4 boys singles and 4 girls singles running concurrently.
 Each player then plays two level doubles matches (cross over doubles 1v1, 2v2, 1v2, 2v1), making 4 boys doubles and 4 girls doubles and 20 matches in total.